 10. The Foxhole Court (All for the Game)

 The Foxhole Court is the first book in the All for the Game series.
 I don’t recommend doing it with this first book if you’re easily confused because that’s what happened to me.
 There were so many characters introduced.
 If I had to describe this series in two words, it would be gay mafia romance.
 There is a fictional sport called Exy, a more extreme version of lacrosse.
 Some people describe it as a mix between lacrosse and hockey.
 Exy is as popular as football.

 The Foxhole Court follows a group of delinquents who play Exy in a college team.
 The coach of this college team recruits athletes that people wouldn’t give another chance.
 But the coach gives them second, third, and fourth chances.
 That makes for a fascinating group dynamic, which confused me initially because these characters have been through problems.

 Our main character, Neil Josten, has been on the run from his crime Lord Father for most of his life.
 He doesn’t spend much time in one place and always changes his appearance to avoid being found by his father.
 Neil plays Exy at this high school and is discovered by one of the college team players.
 Since Neil is on the run, joining a college team wouldn’t be a good idea, but he does it for various reasons.

 The story begins with Neil being recruited for the Palmetto Foxes, which is the College team we follow in the series.
 They’re not a very good team.
 When Neil joins this team and starts to get to know each athlete, he is the person that brings all of them together.
 There is a lot of violence, alcohol, and drug use.
 So the books deal with a lot of dark topics.

 Available: Audiobook | Paperback | Kindle | Audio CD

 Those are my recommendations for some mafia romances.
-Tell me if you read any of these or some of your favorites that I still need to read.
+Please tell me if you read any of these or some of your favorites that I still need to read.
 Don’t forget to share this article with your friends.

 Read more similar books: